sass/sass/accepted/first-class-calc.changes.md

 ## Draft 2

+* Add a design decision section on the choice to return numbers from simplified calculations.

 * Store interpolations as a separate data type so that they can be parenthesized when used in `CalculationOperation`s.